khanhha1005/Vietnamese_Stock_Regime_Identification_And_Prediction/readme.md

 This project explores the potential for identifiaction stock market regime and predicting stock market regimes and backtesting trading strategies based on those predictions.
 It consists of three Jupyter Notebooks, each focusing on a specific stage of the process:

 ## 1. Identification Process (identification.ipynb):
-   This notebook focuses on data acquisition and preprocessing.
+   This notebook focuses on data preprocessing and identification feature creation

    It includes steps to:
    - Download the stock market dataset from the following URL
    - Clean and prepare the data for further analysis.
    - Data processing.
-   - Perform steps to create financial feature
+   - Perform steps to create financial feature to identify stock regime

         -